Our Team

 Ioanna Gemou

-Ioanna was born in Arta.
-She is a senior undergraduate student at the Department of Electrical & Computer Engineering, University of Patras.
+Ioanna was born in Ioannina in 2000.
+She is a final year student at the Department of Electrical and Computer Engineering at the University of Patras.

 CV